JuanCarlosFL/ASPNETCore-Fundamentas/README.md

 - asp-page tag helper will do is set the href or my archor tag, to point to a Razor Page that I have in my project.
 We are going to add a new link to the VideoGames/List view and then create the folder VideoGames within Pages folder and create inside an Empy Razor Page List.cshtml

-- The system created two files, List.cshtml that is the Razor Page with the directive @page that tells ASP.NET Core that this is a Razor Page and has another directvie @model ListModel, this directive says that the model for this page is type ListModel (an instance of the ListModel class is the object that this page will use to display information.
+- The system created two files, List.cshtml that is the Razor Page with the directive @page that tells ASP.NET Core that this is a Razor Page and has another directive @model ListModel, this directive says that the model for this page is type ListModel (an instance of the ListModel class is the object that this page will use to display information).

 - The second file is List.cshtml.cs and contains the class ListModel, the methods here are going to be very much like controller actions and the properties are going to be very much like the models that i would pass into a view.